simonesilvestroni/m2m-website/_posts/2019-12-09-after-1989-full-story.md

 Two years later, in the summer of 1991, my friends and I bought an InterRail ticket and visited Eastern Europe, nine months after the German reunification and three weeks after the dissolution of the [Warsaw Pact](https://en.wikipedia.org/wiki/Warsaw_Pact).

 We went to Prague, Dresden and Berlin, before visiting a few towns in West Germany.
 I wasn’t ready to dig into my family story at the time and given my obsession for the Cold War, the idea of observing the divided city as a historical place was way more compelling to me.
 Even though the dismantling was moving at a decent pace, long strips of slabs from the Wall were still standing.
-The city didn’t change much yet, and the scars were still visible.
-Potsdamer Platz was still a no man’s land, the buildings were clearly showing their different styles, and I vividly remember how I watched in dismay at the bricked windows in the Eastside, facing the West.
+The city hadn’t changed much yet, and the scars were visible.
+Potsdamer Platz was still a no man’s land, the buildings clearly showing their remarkably different styles, and I vividly remember how I watched in dismay at the bricked windows in the Eastside, facing the West.

 {: .big }
 > I’m twenty again